There has been a new push in the parenting world about how parents should stop yelling at their kids.

 So, I put together a plan.
 I pulled out my workbooks and information I used as a Therapist and made a plan.

 I used tips and techniques I knew from being a Mental Health Therapist and immediately the yelling went away.

 And I was happier.

 My marriage improved, life with my kids was easier, and I began to thrive.

 I went on for about a year and a half in a really good season of life, with no yelling.

-Then this past year, life got messy and hard and I yelled a few times at my children.
+Then a few years later, life got messy and hard and I yelled a few times at my children.
 But you know what?
 I was able to recognize why I was yelling and was able to get back on the path of not yelling really quick.

 I didn’t get stuck there because I had the tools to pull myself out of it again.